damibran/simple_qt_renderrer/README.md

 # simple_qt_renderrer

 Is 3D renderer made from scratch on pure C++.
-Qt is using only for windowing and widgets (sliders, labels), it doesn't take part in actual rendering at all.
+Qt is using only for windowing and widgets (sliders, labels), it doesn't take part in rendering at all.
 This project was initially based on my previous work Simple_ASCII_Renderer.

-## Why?
+## Motivation

-This and previous projects were created to fulfill my interest in computer graphic programming.
-I was learning OpenGL  at learnopengl.com and at some point i wasn't pretty sure about my course because of lack of low-level knowledge.
+This and previous CG projects were created to fulfill my interest in computer graphic programming.
+I was learning OpenGL at learnopengl.com and at some point i wasn't pretty sure about my chosen course because of lack of low-level knowledge.
 So I decided to make a renderer from scratch.
 While I was in midway, I had a computer graphics course at University, it made a influence on the project too.

+## What's next

+Now, this project is on hold for number of reasons:
+* Renderer is not fast enough (my bad) and should be profiled deeper
+* Qt is too big for this project, better choice SDL and Dear ImGui

+But this project stays at GitHub to demonstrate my C++ and computer graphics knowledge

 ## Features
 * Shader-based forward renderer